jurismarches/luqum/README.rst

 and you will be able to leverage ElasticSearch query DSL, and control the precise meaning of each search terms.

+Luqum is dual licensed under Apache2.0 and LGPLv3.

 Compatible with Python 3.4+

 Installation